-For the 2022 - 2023 school year, uniforms will be required for all students in grades K - 8:
+For the 2023 - 2024 school year, uniforms will be required for all students in grades K - 8:

 - Tops: Students must wear a school-specific KIPP t-shirt at all times.
 Students may also choose to wear a KIPP sweatshirt over their KIPP t-shirt.
-KIPP clothing must be visible at all times students may not wear non-KIPP sweatshirts or jackets over KIPP clothing while inside of the building. - Bottoms: Students are permitted to wear any non-ripped pants, leggings, or sweatpants.
-Shorts and skirts are permitted and must be mid-thigh length or longer. - Shoes: Students must wear closed toe shoes such as sneakers or boots.
+KIPP clothing must be visible at all times while students are inside of the building. - Bottoms: Students are permitted to wear any non-ripped pants, leggings, or sweatpants.
+Shorts and skirts are permitted and must be mid-thigh length or longer. - Shoes: Students must wear closed toe shoes that they can easily move in, such as sneakers or boots.
 Crocs, sandals, and slides are not permitted. - Accessories: Students may wear scarves that cover their heads for religious purposes.
 No hats may be worn while in the building.